Chair, 2014-15: Sherry Saterstrom, dance/movement technique, somatic studies, performance improvisation, The Rhythm Project

 Courses in which moving is the primary mode of learning.
 These courses might resemble a traditional dance technique class or a class in which movement exploration and invention is emphasized.
 All movement-intensive courses taken for 0.25 credit in the Dance Department are repeatable up to a total of eight times.
 Students receive numeric but not GE credit for a repeated course.
 GE credit is granted only once.
 Students ready to take an upper level movement-intensive course MUST have instructor approval.

-Explore pulse and rhythm through a range of dance and movement activities, including African dance, tap dance, Latin dance, drumming, body percussion, and voice work.
+Explore pulse and rhythm through a range of dance and movement activities, including body and vocal percussion, clogging, drumming, and tap dancing.
 Investigate how physical rhythms are established as students shift body weight, manipulate time, and emphasize a pulse.
 Explore the connections between rhythm, the innate instinct to follow rhythmic patterns in life, and the predisposition to generate one's own rhythms.
 Join the beat!
 Offered periodically.

 Ballroom classes are taught from a social/aesthetic perspective.
 In this course, students learn fundamental steps, rhythms, and styling in foxtrot, slow waltz, Viennese waltz, east coast swing, and cha cha.
 Offered each semester.